shashwat9kumar/RNA_Sequencing_And_Genome_Analysis/5 - Reports/DNA_Analysis.md

 <hr>

 <br>

 ### Base G
-The Adenine is a base i DNA
+The Guanine is a base in DNA

 ![diagram](img/ErrorInBaseG.png)
 <br>